 Director of Internal Affairs Miller: (Elizabeth.Miller@bears.unco.edu)

+Hope everyone had a great Spring Break!

 There is only ONE Panhellenic meeting left this semester!
 We will not be having Panhellenic on April 2nd due to Greek Awards at the same time.